-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Stocks set to see action

 Cisco Systems Inc. could be in for a rough day after it posted a disappointing outlook alongside its fiscal third-quarter results on Wednesday evening.
 Cisco, a blue-chip technology company that designs networking equipment, reported a profit of $2.5-billion (U.S.) or 60 cents a share after making some one-time adjustments, up 5 per cent from the same period last year.
 The result was about 2 cents better than analysts’ expectations.
 However, Cisco’s revenue fell 1 per cent during the quarter, and the company forecast a further decline of as much as 6 per cent in the fourth quarter, as it adjusts to a shift from networking hardware to software-based products.
+Its shares fell 7.5 per cent in premarket trading.

 Home Capital Group Inc. named a new director and said one of its initial investors would step down from the board.
 Home Capital named James Lisson, who has worked with law firms and with the Canadian Department of Justice as a consultant on commercial law, to its board of directors.
 The company said John Marsh would step down from the board.

 General Motors Co. plans to quit selling vehicles in India by the end of this year and will sell operations in South Africa, the latest steps in a strategy of focusing cash and engineering effort on fewer, more profitable markets.
 The Detroit auto maker said on Thursday it will take a $500-million charge in the second quarter to restructure operations in India, Africa and Singapore.
 It will cancel most of a planned $1-billion investment to build a new line of low-cost vehicles in India.
+GM shares fell 1.3 per cent in premarket trading.

 Alibaba Group Holding Ltd. reported fourth-quarter revenue above analysts’ expectations on Thursday, helped by strength in the Chinese e-commerce market.
 China’s top e-commerce firm also announced a two-year share repurchase program of up to $6 billion.
 Alibaba’s total revenue rose about 60 percent to 38.58 billion yuan ($5.60 billion) in the quarter ended March 31, versus an average forecast of 36 billion yuan according to Thomson Reuters I/B/E/S. Net income attributable to shareholders rose to 10.65 billion yuan, or 60 cents per share, from 5.37 billion yuan in the year-earlier quarter.
+Its U.S.-listed shares were off 1.7 per cent in premarket trading.

+U.S. government officials on Thursday are set to begin investigating Boeing Co.’s unfair trade claims against Canadian rival Bombardier, a two-track action that could lead to U.S. duties on Bombardier’s new jetliner and also pits Boeing against Delta Air Lines Inc. The U.S. Commerce Department is poised to announce the launch of its investigation.
+U.S. International Trade Commission (USITC) staff will hear testimony from both companies and from Bombardier customer Delta in the case.

+Halliburton Co. said on Wednesday that Chief Executive Officer Dave Lesar will retire on June 1 and be replaced by Jeff Miller, Lesar’s longtime deputy and fellow board member.
+Mr. Lesar will stay on as executive chairman of the world’s second-largest oilfield service provider until December, 2018, when he reaches the company’s mandatory retirement age of 65.

 More reading: Thursday's small-cap stocks to watch